luca86p/CTF-Sardina/README.md

 - internet connection (can help...)
 - intuition

-You need to find the flag into the level001 to unzip the level002, and so on...
+You need to find the flag into the level001 to unzip the level002 with the flag as the password, and so on...

-The level001 flag is `Croc0dilesRa1nstorm`
+The level001 password is `Croc0dilesRa1nstorm`

 ## Have fun!